gabeg805/CPU/README.md

 Potential Problems
 ==================

-- To display CPU architecture information, the "lscpu" command is used, thus if this command is not found, an error will result.
+- If the "--info" option is not working, it may be because "lscpu" command cannot be found.
+If you install this program, this option should start to work.